 There are multiple causes, and just one of the reasons explained below could be main the trigger.
 However, it’s often a combination of factors that create a perfect storm of postnatal insomnia.
 If it’s not handled quickly, it could become chronic and negatively affect your health.

-You probably noticed excessive sweating while you were at the hospital, counting the days until you could come home.
+You probably noticed excessive sweating during the night while you were at the hospital counting the days until you could come home.
 The hormone fluctuations we discussed earlier are also responsible for flushing your body of the water that helped support you and baby during pregnancy but is no longer needed.

 Needless to say, lying in a pool of sweat is not conducive to sleep.